Car Diagnostics

-Lucky for us, however, other apps have stepped up into that gap, creating similar car diagnostics platforms, both user friendly and with additional features.
+Other apps have stepped up into that gap, creating similar car diagnostics platforms, that are both user friendly and filled with additional features.
 Two standout members of this field are the apps DashCommand and Torque.
 Both will tell you what those pesky engine warning lights mean, and both will give you information about your car’s performance with virtual dashboard features.

 Though it may no longer be with us, below we present our original writeup at the release of Dash—gone but not forgotten.